chouettevan/CTF-writeups/src/README.md

 # Introduction

-This is a collecton of my CTF writeups.
+This is a collection of my CTF writeups.